Dobot-Arm/TCP-IP-Protocol-4AXis/README-EN.md

   ```
   GetPathStartPose(recv_string)
   ```
+- **This command can be only used for CR robots.**

 ## 3.32 PositiveSolution

 - Function: PositiveSolution(J1,J2,J3,J4,J5,J6,User,Tool)

 - Description: Positive solution.
-Given the angle of each joint of the robot, the spatial position of the end of the robot is calculated.
+Calculate the spatial position of the end of the robot based on the given angle of each joint of the robot.
 The arm direction of the robot is required to be known by SetArmOrientation

-- Parameters：
+- Parameters:

   | Parameter | Type   | Description                                  |
   | --------- | ------ | -------------------------------------------- |